flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 ## How to add Flutter to an existing app (add-to-app)

-Flutter's Swift Package Manager support does not work with add-to-app scenarios yet.
+Flutter's Swift Package Manager support doesn't work with add-to-app scenarios yet.

 For status updates, see [flutter#146957].